Treora/quoteurl/README.md

 A great step forward would be the standardisation of fragment identifiers that point to arbitrary pieces of an HTML document.
 Currently, fragment identifiers are only used to point to places in the document that have been given an identifier *by the document's publisher* (e.g. `<a name="section4" />`).
 We lack the ability to analyse a document and refer to any piece of it.
 Other hypertext systems (e.g [Ted Nelson's proposals][xanalogical-links]) included such functionality, and currently the work on [Open Annotation Selectors][oaselectors] attempts to standardise ways to refer to pieces of content, using JSON objects.
 A sensible way to build on top of this effort is to specify an encoding of OA Selectors in fragment identifiers (see [`oa-selector-in-url.js`](oa-selector-in-url.js)).

 Standardisation would be a step towards browser integration, so that referring to quotes will work on any document.
 An implementation like this `quoteurl` could then be regarded merely as a shim to provide the functionality in backward browsers.

+**update**: [This W3 working group note](https://www.w3.org/TR/2017/NOTE-selectors-states-20170223/#frags) suggests a way to encode web annotation selectors as URL fragment identifiers.
+While quote-url still uses its own custom syntax, the more specified encoding is used in the [precise-links](https://github.com/Treora/precise-links) browser extension.

 [oaselectors]: http://www.openannotation.org/spec/core/specific.html#Selectors
 [xanalogical-links]: http://www.xanadu.com.au/ted/XUsurvey/xuDation.html#%22Xanalogical%20links%20are%20effectively%20overlays%20superimposed%20on%20contents%22